google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/breakpoints.md

 1. Click the **Sources** tab.
 1. Open the file containing the line of code you want to break on.
 1. Go the line of code.
 1. To the left of the line of code is the line number column.
-Right-click on it.
+Right-click it.
 1. Select **Add conditional breakpoint**.
 A dialog displays underneath the line of code.
 1. Enter your condition in the dialog.